uber-archive/hacheck/README.md

 ### Configuration

 `hacheck` accepts a `-c` flag which should point to a YAML-formatted configuration file.
 Some notable properties of this file:

   * `cache_time`: The duration for which check results may be cached
   * `service_name_header`: If set, the name of a header which will be populated with the service name on HTTP checks
-* `log_path`: Either the string `"stdout"`, the string `"stderr"`, or a fully-qualified path to a file to write logs to.
-Uses a [WatchedFileHandler](http://docs.python.org/2/library/logging.handlers.html#watchedfilehandler) and ought to play nicely with logrotate
+  * `log_path`: Either the string `"stdout"`, the string `"stderr"`, the string "syslog", or a fully-qualified path to a file to write logs to.
+    * If passed `syslog`, will write datagram messages to `/dev/log`.
+Can be passed `syslog,address,socktype` to write to other kinds of syslog.
+For example, `syslog,127.0.0.1:514,dgram` will write UDP to localhost:514; `syslog,/dev/log_stream,stream` will write stream (TCP) to `/dev/log`
+    * Files use a [WatchedFileHandler](http://docs.python.org/2/library/logging.handlers.html#watchedfilehandler) and ought to play nicely with logrotate
   * `mysql_username`: username to use when logging into mysql for checks
   * `mysql_password`: password to use when logging into mysql for checks
   * `rlimit_nofile`: set the NOFILE rlimit.
 If the string "max", will set the rlimit to the hard rlimit; otherwise, will be interpreted as an integer and set to that value.

 ### Monitoring